kenohassler/openconnect-sys/README.md

 ## License

-In order to avoid licensing problems (OpenConnect is licensed under LGPL v2.1), we only allow dynamic linking.
+OpenConnect is licensed under [GNU LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1-standalone.html).
-This ensures that the crate can be permissively licensed (MIT+Apache2).
+This crate links dynamically to the library, allowing the crate to be permissively licensed (MIT OR Apache-2.0).